Best Africa Safari Activities | what to do

 Whereas off road driving is allowed in a number of private concessions as well as game drives, you will realize that most of the national parks and game reserves do not actually allow it.
 You guide will actually drive the car following different trails, and some instances be assisted by a ‘spotter’ who will be seated up-front and assist in finding the animals.
 Majority of the vehicles used in this activity can accommodate between four to ten (4 to 10) people, although most operators limit the number of people in each car to six (6) people for better comfortability.
 Also, a number of offer safari vehicles which can be hired on a private basis to offer you freedom on your expeditions.

-Night game drives are also carried out in a number of wildlife sanctuaries and these interesting adventures offer you a chance to see a number of nocturnal animals which are extremely difficult to see during the day.
+Night game drives are also carried out in a number of African wildlife safari sanctuaries and these interesting adventures offer you a chance to see a number of nocturnal animals which are extremely difficult to see during the day.
 The guide normally has a powerful spot-light that he uses to locate the animals.
 The wildlife is located by the flashing reflection from their eyes, and although the quality of photographic opportunities and game viewing are not very good, well the adventure of searching for the animals at night is very exciting.
 Most of the game reserves and national parks unfortunately do not allow these night adventures.